My Air Conditioner is Not Cooling the House

 Your technician will be able to clean the fins more thoroughly and inspect the blower fan for a malfunction.

-When Do I Need Professional Help?
+When Do I Need to Call an AC Technician

 It’s frustrating when your AC isn’t cooling your home, especially in the Florida summer.